Uninett/Howitz/README.rst

 ===============

 Due to how Zino protocol 1 does logins, the password (here called token) needs to be stored in plain text in every client.
-For security-reasons it is not desirable to ever store this token in a cookie or otherwise in a browser, so instead the token is stored where the browser cannot get to it, in a user database local to the frontend server.
+For security reasons it is not desirable to ever store this token in a cookie or otherwise in a browser, so instead the token is stored where the browser cannot get to it, in a user database local to the frontend server.